jkohlin/wordpress-basics/1-what-is-wordpress.md

 When using Wordpress for public websites, Wordpress will handle the client's HTTP request, fetch content from the database and with that render PHP-based templates.
 These are returned as HTML-files to the visitors as the HTTP response.

 The Wordpress ecosystem is built with PHP which is a server language, meaning you'll need a web server to run Wordpress.
-Wrapping it up, here is what Wordpress requires to run:
+Wrapping it up, these are the required components:

  - Web server (commonly used are Ngninx or Apache)
  - PHP (currently version 7.0 or later)